 Invite Beneficial Insects to the Garden

 Oh yeah—back to the quote we started with: “If something is not eating your plants, then your garden is not part of the ecosystem.”
 This doesn’t imply that there should be a pest free for all on your beloved tomatoes, but simply that there is a balance necessary in your garden’s ecosystem for it to truly thrive.
 This balance is achieved by creating habitat and a place for beneficial insects which aerate your soil, prey on garden pests, return nutrients back into the soil, and more.
 Harsh chemicals take out everything, making it easier for pests to take hold.
-By creating a balance you can make it easier on yourself and your garden to avoid disaster.
+By creating a balance, you can make it easier on yourself and your garden to avoid disaster.

 We’ve written about the benefits of beneficial insects several times.
 They can be attracted with native flora like wildflowers, or vegetables like fennel.
 Offering them sanctuary is key to making your garden part of your local ecosystem.

-So now you’re on your way to growing fantastic fruits and vegetables without fighting an unwindable war against nature.
+So now you’re on your way to growing fantastic fruits and vegetables without fighting an unwinnable war against nature.
 What natural methods do you use to keep pests out of your garden?
 Share your unique or interesting solutions with us in the comments.
 We love hearing from our customers and readers.